 The battery uses a technology known as the Absorbed Glass Mat (AGM) technology.
 In AGM, a fiberglass mat absorbs the sulfuric acid in the cells and ensures that the battery remains spill-proof.
 Furthermore, the AGM makes charging quicker and increases efficiency by discharging less than 3 percent of the storage capacity per month.
 It also boosts the battery life and improves electrical reliability for consistently powering multiple devices in the RV at the same time.

-- Sensitive to overcharging
+- Cons: Very heavy.
+Sensitive to over-charging.

 The lightweight BlueTop battery from Optima has a dual purpose.
 You can use it as a starting battery for RV and boat engines, and also as a deep cycling battery for powering various electrical devices.
 The battery’s marine cranking amp of 870 amperes and cold cranking amp of 750 amperes can power the RV in summer and winter, respectively.